Alex223124/medium-editor-tables-plugin/README.md

-# Markdown Plugin for Rails
+# Tables Plugin for Rails

-This gem integrates [Medium Editor Markdown Plugin](https://github.com/IonicaBizau/medium-editor-markdown) with Rails asset pipeline.
+This gem integrates [Medium Editor Tables Plugin](https://github.com/yabwe/medium-editor-tables) with Rails asset pipeline.

 ## Version

-The latest version of plugin bundled by this gem is [v2.6.1](https://github.com/IonicaBizau/medium-editor-markdown)
+The latest version of plugin bundled by this gem is [v0.6.1](https://github.com/yabwe/medium-editor-tables)

 ## Installation